Having a baby

 expenses.
 If you don't know where your money goes, try tracking your spending for 2 weeks, then put

-receive if you or your partner take time off work.
+your income if you or your partner take time off work.

 Ask your employer about your paid leave entitlements like

-maternity leave, recreation or annual leave, long service leave or
+maternity leave, recreation or annual leave, long service

 Depending on your income and assets, you may also be entitled to